kaliop-uk/NtlmBundle/README.md

             ...

+4. Set up the token validator used in the security.yml definition: ...

-4. Optional: set the following 2 parameters:
+5. Optional: set the following 2 parameters:

         parameters:
             browser_detection.mobile: 'regexp...'